Approved by Council: September 1999

 - A comprehensive list of contraindications to implementation of the directive;

-- A description of the procedure itself that provides sufficient detail to ensure that the individual implementing the directive can do so safely and appropriately;17
+- A description of the procedure, treatment, or intervention itself that provides sufficient detail to ensure that the individual implementing the directive can do so safely and appropriately;17

 - The name and signature of the physician(s) authorizing and responsible for the directive and the date it becomes effective; and

-- A list of the administrative approvals that were provided to the directive.
-The dates and each Committee (if any) should be specifically listed.18
+- A list of the administrative approvals that were provided to the directive, including the dates and each committee (if any).

-Each physician responsible for the care of a patient who will receive the proposed treatment, procedure, or intervention must sign the medical directive.
-Medical directives must be updated each time there is a medical staff change within the department or division to which the directive applies.19
+- Each physician responsible for the care of a patient who may receive the proposed treatment, procedure, or intervention must review and sign the medical directive each time it is updated.18

 Controlled Acts under the RHPA